-Linde has recently moved to Australia from her homeland of South Africa, where she had practised as a fully registered Psychologist from 2007.
-Since moving here, the Psychology Board has asked her to complete a Transition Program under supervision, to assist her become accustomed to practising as a Psychologist in Australia.
-While she completes her Transition Program, she holds Provisional Registration.
+Linde moved to Australia in 2020 from her homeland of South Africa, where she had practised as a fully registered Psychologist from 2007.

 Linde is well-qualified.
 She started her professional life as a Dietician, initially graduating with a Bachelor of Science in Dietetics, before choosing to retrain in clinical psychology.
 Amongst other qualifications, she now holds a Master of Arts (Clinical Psychology) and a Diploma in Life Coaching.

 In South Africa Linde worked in a multi-disciplinary team treating individuals suffering from eating disorders and assisting their families.
 She is accustomed to working with psychological trauma and understands the far-reaching effects of violence.

 Since joining COGNITION, Linde has demonstrated her calm and reassuring manner.
 She has a sunny and generous-hearted disposition, as well as sound clinical skills and experience, all of which blend well to enable her to assist teens and adults with a broad range of mental health and life issues.